GaborFicsor/steezy-spatula/README.md

 Deleting either a recipe or a comment can be done by finding a trash-can icon of the recipe or the comment the user wants to delete.
 Clicking the trash-can icon will take them to a page where they need to confirm their action.
 Deleting an item will take them back to the recipes page with an alert saying the request for deletion was successful, and the item no longer exists.

 Before a delete request can be processed, the user needs to confirm this with a form.
-Confirming the deletion will take the user back to the recipes page and an alert will pop up saying that the deleting was successful.
+Confirming the deletion will take the user back to the recipes page and an alert will pop up saying that the deletion was successful.

 <details>
   <summary>image of delete form</summary>